Specifying and Staging Mixed-Initiative Dialogs with Program Generation and Transformation: Acknowledgments

-The research was supported in part by grants from the Ohio Board of Regents and the University of Dayton College of Arts and Sciences.
-We thank John Cresencia and Shuangyang Yang at the University of Dayton for assisting in the implementation of the dialog modeling toolkit, and for helpful discussions and insight.
+The research was supported in part by grants from the Ohio Board of Regents and support from the University of Dayton College of Arts and Sciences.
+We thank John Cresencia, Shuangyang Yang, and Brandon Williams at the University of Dayton for assisting in the implementation of the dialog modeling toolkit, and for helpful discussions and insight.